Ketamine has the potential to be highly addictive because of its mood-altering properties.

 Inpatient treatment programs monitor the often dangerous ketamine detox process, and in addition, they help treat the long term psychological issues from chronic use.
 If these issues are not addressed, the user often relapses back to ketamine use — the more well-rounded the treatment program, the better chances the user has for sustained sobriety.

 Long-term chronic ketamine use has a devastating impact on the mind.
 Therefore, it is crucial to address the psychological issues that were the cause of abuse.
 Full recovery is possible, and ketamine addiction is best overcome in an inpatient treatment facility.

 Residential rehabs often have more diverse services available, enabling the counsellors to tailor the specific ketamine user program.
 Many factors determine the treatment for ketamine abuse: the person’s age, gender, the scope of drug abuse, underlying mental health disorders, co-occurring drug use, and length of time involved in drug use.

 Treatment for ketamine addiction

 Specific modalities of psychological counselling are particularly useful in treating ketamine addictions.
 The most promising have been:

-Cognitive Behavioral Therapy (CBT), which addresses thinking patterns that affect behaviours.
+Cognitive Behavioral Therapy (CBT) addresses thinking patterns that affect behaviours.

-Dialectical Behavioral Therapy (DBT), which introduces mindful awareness and stress management.
+Dialectical Behavioral Therapy (DBT) introduces mindful awareness and stress management.

 Inpatient treatment for drug addiction is a process that starts with detoxing the body from the drug and monitoring withdrawals.
-The balance of the program guides the user toward behaviour choices that lead to a sustained recovery, motivates the user to desire a life that is clean and sober, and, ultimately, breaks the dependence to the drug.
+The balance of the program guides the user toward behaviour choices that lead to a sustained recovery, motivates the user to desire a clean and sober life, and, ultimately, breaks the dependence on the drug.